 WeWork was last valued at $47 billion (in January 2019), after a major investment from SoftBank.
 The previous valuation (in July 2017) was $20 billion.

 Who are WeWork’s investors?

 WeWork has a number of global investors, including Greenland Holdings, JP Morgan, Hony Capital and SoftBank, who invested $4.4 billion in the business in 2017 and another $1 billion in 2018.
 Since 2010, WeWork has raised around $7 billion through its funding rounds.

 How do IPOs work?

 IPOs are released when a company decides to start selling its shares to the public.
 The company will decide how many shares it wants to offer, and the investment bank will decide on the initial price of the stocks based on supply and demand.

-1Based on revenue excluding FX (published half-yearly financial statements, June 2019).
+1Based on revenue (published financial statements, October 2022).